ahmedcodein/word_guesser/README.md

         - randomly choose a word with no less than five-letter length from the words_storage
         - store the word in word_container
         - return word_container

-num_of_chances_calculator:

     - num_of_chances = length of word_container
-    - display num_of_chances: “You have got ‘num_of_chances ‘ chances”
-    - return num_of_chances
+    got to player_guess

 player_guess:

     - input: Please Enter a letter:
-    - if the letter is not part of the english alphabit:
+    - if the letter is not part of the English alphabetic:
         - display: Please enter a valid letter
         - return to Input
-    - return the letter
-    - go to letters_container

-letters_container:

-    - set count as the number of times this function is called
-    - set guessed_letter_container to empty
-    - if the count is not 0:
-	    - if the letter in the letter_container
-		    - display: “You chose this letter already, please select another one”
-		    - Go to player_guess
-	- else if:
-        - add the guessed letter into the guessed_letter_container on the right index
-        - display guessed_letter_container
-        - return the letter
-        - go to guess_evaluator

-guess_evaluator:

-    - if the letter in the word_container:
-        - remove the letter from the word_container
-        - display “letters_container, Great Job, you guessed the right letter!”
-        - if word_container length is 0:
-            - go to game_status
     - else:
+        return the letter
+    - go to evaluate_guessed_letters

+evaluate_guessed_letters:

-            - go to player_guess
+    - if the guessed_letter not in the word: go to letter_is_wrong
-        - return word_container
     - else:
-        - display: “Bad luck, you guessed the wrong letter”
-        - decrease num_of_chances by 1
+        go to letter_is_correct

+letter_is_wrong:
-        - if num_of_chances is 0:
+    if guessed_letter is in wrong_letter_container:
+        display "You have already chosen this letter
+    else:
+        append the letter to the wrong_letter_container
-	        - go to game_status
+    go to game_status

+letter_is_correct:
+    if guessed_letter is in wrong_letter_container:
+        print out "You have already chosen this letter
-        - else:
+    else:
+        append the letter to the wrong_letter_container
-            - go back to player_guess
+    go to game_status
-            - return num_of_chances

 game_status

-    - if num_of_chances == 0:
+    - if the length of the correct_letter_container is equal to word length:
 	    - display: Bad luck, you lost this time
 	    - go to restart_the_game
-    - if the length of the word_container == 0:
+    - if the length of the correct_letter_container is equal to word length:
 	    - display: Congratulations, you won!
 	    - go to restart_the_game

-Restart_game:
+restart_game:

     - display: Do you want to restart the game?Yes/NO?
         - yes: